 — Rand Fishkin (@randfish) December 10, 2013

-It’s November 2013 and Twitter is set for it’s initial public offering.
-As you might expect, the media is frothing with myriad angles on the past/present/future of the venerable social network.
+The minute Twitter announced its initial public offering, the media began frothing with myriad angles on the past/present/future of the venerable social network.

-It’s a testament to the power of media that during the past 2 weeks, I’ve had no less than a dozen inquiries from businesses panicking that they are not “on Twitter.”
+It’s a testament to the power of media that during the virtually ever since, I get weekly inquiries from businesses panicking that they are not “on Twitter.”
 After all, everyone’s talking about Twitter.
 Hastags are popping up everywhere on TV, and EVERYONE’S TALKING ABOUT TWITTER.

 So should your business be on Twitter?